oubino/locpix_points/paper/ereg-pan-2026/README.txt

 	6.4. python scripts/preprocess.py
 	6.5. python scripts/featextract.py
 	6.6.
 [OPTIONAL] Generate new k-fold validation splits: This will replace the current k_fold.yaml, which contains the splits we used in the paper to generate the results!
 		a.
-If output/config/k_fold.yaml has been generated previously, remove it
+From output/ remove config/k_fold.yaml
 		b. python scripts/generate_k_fold_splits.py
 	6.7. python scripts/k_fold.py  # Train models (Ignore the message from pytorch-geomtric about pre-filtering)